Ryan778/Quizzical/readme.md

 ### Quizzical Help Pages
 End user help is available in the interactive help menu, accessible using the "Help" button in the toolbar.
 Questions are categorized by topic, and users can click on common questions to recieve more information in a separate page.

+By placing the help option in the toolbar, users can access the help menu no matter where they are in the application.

 ## Advanced Features
 ### Modifying Questions